-The words 'heat' and 'temperature' are sometimes used interchangeably, but they do not mean the same thing:
+The words 'heat' and 'temperature' are sometimes used interchangeably, but they don't mean the same thing!

-- The temperature can be high or low and is measured with a thermometer in degrees Celsius (°C).
+The temperature tells us how hot or cold an object is.
+It is measured with a thermometer in degrees Celsius (°C).
 This is the main unit of measurement.
-It tells you how hot or cold an object is.

-- Heat is a form of energy and is measured in joules (J).
-It is also called thermal energy.
-It tells you how much energy (in the form of heat) is stored in an object; this depends on the object's temperature, material and mass.
+Heat, on the other hand, is a form of energy and is measured in joules (J).
+It's also called thermal energy and tells us how much energy (in the form of heat) is stored in an object; this depends on the object's temperature, material, and mass.

-The human body has a temperature of 37°C. If it gets alot warmer or alot cooler than this, we would die.
-That is why our bodies have ways of keeping us at 37°C, for example sweating and shivering.
+The human body has a temperature of 37°C. If our body temperature increased or decreased from this number significantly, we would die.
+That's why our bodies have ways of keeping us at 37°C, for example, sweating and shivering.
 However, modern humans have developed other ways to protect themselves from extreme temperatures, such as clothing and buildings.